Montgomery Kol Ami Religious School

 Our team here at Kol Ami is dedicated to our students and seeks to model and inspire meaningful, joyful, and engaged Jewish living.
-In addition to our longtime and very valued teachers Emily Allen Rosen, Ruby Goldberg, Jeff McKinney, and our two rabbis, Rabbi Scott Kramer and Rabbi Elliot Stevens, we are excited to welcome new teachers Amanda Kaufman and Tzlil Bandy!
-We also have a new Co-Principal, Kerry Bleiberg.
+In addition to our longtime and very valued teachers Emily Allen Rosen, Jeff McKinney, Amanda Kaufman, and Rabbi Scott Kramer, we are excited to welcome new teacher Adena Kramer and new assistant Hannah Bloom!
 With this mix of both experience and fresh ideas, we are eager to embark on this new academic year together!

 To read our Religious School Handbook online, click here.
 It is a PDF document that requires Adobe Reader to open and read online.
 If you don't have this program, you may download a free version of Adobe Reader here.